 I took the fuel level sender out of the tank and found the real problem -- no fuel (recall that I was seeing 4 bars and only drove about 2 miles).
 That did give me the opportunity to photograph this guy (been wanting to do this for a while -- the blue stuff is the little remaining fuel in the tank):

 The infamous "windage tray".
 I don't like that name because it makes me think of the windage tray in the oil pan and its function is nowhere near the same.
 We'll stay with it since that has become its common name.
+When I worked for a company that made equipment for oil refineries they called something like this a "stilling well" because it isolates the instruments from any agitation in the tank.
 I have heard several people say it's glued to the bottom of the tank.
 I can quite clearly see 6 rivets, so I don't understand the glue thing.
 When I first looked at it I couldn't see any holes for the fuel to get in.
 Finally I found two tiny holes that are located on either side of the round light spot near the front of the tray.
 You can barely see a dark area in the bottom corner on the left side.
 That's one hole.
 It's actually a slot about 1/4" long and 1/8" high.

 While I was in that area I found this label -- apparently the manufacturer of the fuel tank: